practicalli/spacemacs/docs/debug-clojure/cider-debug.md

     `C-z` after starting cider-debug to [use `c e i p s` menu keys](https://github.com/syl20bnr/spacemacs/issues/13594) as otherwise they call the Evil normal state commands.  `C-z` to switch back to Evil normal state once debug is complete.

+???
+HINT "#dbg tag to debug a form"
+    `#dbg` tag before a form is the same as calling `, d b` to create breakpoints throughout an expression or function definition

 ### Skip over lazy functions

 `o` (out) will jump out of evaluating an expression.

 Use out to jump over evaluating code that has functions generating lazy infinite sequences, such as `range` or `cycle`.
 Cider debug will then evaluate those functions in their outer expression where it should be safe to do so.

+## Debug expressions

+Debug an expression in the same way as a function definition.

+!!!
+INFO "Debug break point scope"
+    Using `, d b` on an expression that calls a function will not add break points to the function being called.

+## Remove debug instrumentation

+Evaluate the function definition or expression to remove the debug instrumentation and all breakpoints.

 ## Conditional break points